zivlakmilos/magicbook/README.md

 ### Stylesheets

-This plugin is **enabled by default**.
 The stylesheets plugin allows you to specify an array of `.css` or `.scss` files to include in the build.
 The following example shows a configuration file specifying two stylesheets to include in all builds.

 ```json
 {